El Menzah Stadium: Sporting events

 It is built to host the 1967 Mediterranean Games at the same time as the Olympic swimming pool and gymnasium.
 Since then, it is an integral part of Tunisia's main sports complex.
 Tunisia's three major football teams, ES Tunis, Club Africain and Stade Tunisien played their games there.
 The stadium was completely renovated for the 1994 African Cup of Nations.
 It has a capacity of 45,000 seats.
 The VIP section consists of a grandstand and 2 salons that can accommodate 300 people in a "cocktail" configuration.
 The stadium hosted the matches of Tunisia national football team until the inauguration of the Stade 7 November in Radès in 2001.

 It is expected that the rehabilitation works will start in late 2022 and will continue for two years, after a large part of the stadium was closed for years, in order to relieve the stadium of Radès, which now receives all the matches of the Tunis teams.

 Music events

-Popstar Michael Jackson performed his first and only concert in Tunisia, at this stadium during his HIStory World Tour on October 7, 1996 in front of 60,000 fans.

-Sting performed at the stadium during his Brand New Day Tour on April 28, 2001.

-Mariah Carey kicked off The Adventures of Mimi Tour at the stadium on July 22 and 24, 2006.
+Popstar Michael Jackson performed his first and only concert in Tunisia, at this stadium during his HIStory World Tour on 7 October 1996, in front of 60,000 fans.
+Sting performed at the stadium during his Brand New Day Tour on 28 April 2001.
+Mariah Carey kicked off The Adventures of Mimi Tour at the stadium on 22 and 24 July 2006.